tangentsoft/libtabula/Wishlist.md

 to be done in 4.0, else they must wait for the next allowed ABI breakage point, 5.0.

+*   Reimplement the ostringstream interface in SQLStream, drop the inheritance, and include an ostreamstring instance as a member instead of deriving from it.
+There is some evidence that VC++ has problems with dynamic linkage to libraries that export classes derived from Standard C++ classes.

+    Derive Query from SQLStream instead of std::ostream?

+    That might be enough.
+All other derivations from Standard C++ Library classes derive from vector and exception, which are much less likely to be a problem.

 *   Convert from Bakefile to CMake

     -   Migrate libtabula.bkl and Bakefiles.bkgen